F0lak/dm_open_ref/ref/notes/regex.md

   \[\^*chars*\]                                                                                                                                Any character NOT matching the ones between the brackets.
   \\b                                                                                                                                          Word break
   \\B                                                                                                                                          Word non-break
-  (*pattern*)                                                                                                                                  Capturing group+ the pattern must match, and its contents will be captured in the group list.
+  (*pattern*)                                                                                                                                  Capturing group: the pattern must match, and its contents will be captured in the group list.
-  (?:*pattern*)                                                                                                                                Non-capturing group+ Match the pattern, but do not capture its contents.
+  (?:*pattern*)                                                                                                                                Non-capturing group: Match the pattern, but do not capture its contents.
   \\1 *through* \\9                                                                                                                            Backreference; `\`*`N`* is whatever was captured in the *N*th capturing group.
   Modifiers
   Modifiers are \"greedy\" by default, looking for the longest match possible.
 When following a word, they only apply to the last character.